DataDog/documentation/content/en/tracing/advanced/runtime_metrics.md

 Runtime metrics can be viewed in correlation with your Node services.
 See the [Service page][1] in Datadog.

-By default, Runtime metrics from your application are sent to the Datadog Agent thanks to DogStatsD over port `8125`, make sure that [DogStatsD is enabled for the Agent][2].
+By default, runtime metrics from your application are sent to the Datadog Agent thanks to DogStatsD over port `8125`.
+Make sure that [DogStatsD is enabled for the Agent][2].
 If you are running the Agent as a container, ensure that `DD_DOGSTATSD_NON_LOCAL_TRAFFIC` [is set to true][3], and that port `8125` is open on the Agent.
 In Kubernetes, [bind the DogstatsD port to a host port][4]; in ECS, [set the appropriate flags in your task definition][5].